Ranbir Rano

 Ranbir Rano is a Hindi television series produced by Diamond Pictures that aired on Zee TV channel between 22 September 2008 – 28 May 2009.
 The show was very popular in that time and TRP was 5.9 when it was telecasting in Zee TV.
 The story summary is: two young souls in search of love, as and a natural view of the Punjab and an unconditional belief in the power of destiny.

 Plot

-The story is set in a small town in the Punjab, 'Dera-Bassi'.
-Ranbir and Rano live in Dera-Bassi, but Rano is from a conservative Punjabi family and hence has limited exposure with the outside world.
-Her father is the station master of Dera-bassi and it is one day, on her way to 'Dharamsala' that she meets the man who is to become a part of her life – Ranbir.
-What transpires after is what dreams are made of – sweet moments between the couple, feuding households, and love that outshines the toughest of all obstacles.
+The story is set in a small town in the Punjab, Dera Bassi.
+Ranbir and Rano live in Dera Bassi.
+Rano is from a conservative Punjabi family and has limited exposure to the outside world.
+Her father is the station master of Dera Bassi.
+One day, on her way to Dharamsala, she meets the man who is to become the love of her life: Ranbir.
+What transpires after that is what dreams are made of – sweet moments between the couple, feuding households, and love that outshines the toughest of all obstacles.